 Students in the Youth Science Institute (YSI) are exposed to a variety of science, technology, engineering, and math fields, including fish dissection, medicine, chemistry, robotics, engineering, and computer coding.
 In the above photo Joanna Koch MD teaches Andrew Bourke how to perform basic medical procedures.
-Photo: E. Portier community resource.
+Photo: E. Portier

-TERC educational programs, continued

-Each year we train new volunteer docents at our annual June Docent Training.
+EDUCATION AND OUTREACH TERC educational programs, continued In 2015 Each year we train new volunteer docents at our annual June Docent Training.
 Volunteer docents become local experts and lead public tours at our two science centers.
-Volunteers also participate in garden work each year to make the Tahoe City Field Station's native plant demonstration garden a beautiful provides useful data for scientists.
+Volunteers also participate in garden work each year to make the Tahoe City Field Station's native plant demonstration garden a beautiful community resource.
+Visitors that come to our science centers can view exhibits, watch 3-D movies, and participate in citizen science by conducting water quality monitoring, and investigating plant phenology.
+Public participation in scientific research is educational for adults and children and provides useful data for scientists.
 Additionally, for the past several years, TERC has hosted a summer Tahoe Teacher Institute for educators from both California and Nevada aimed at enhancing science, technology, engineering, and mathematics (STEM) education.